WATERBURY'S MAIN STREET RECONSTRUCTION PROJECT IS OVER!

-The Town of Waterbury is working in partnership with Revitalizing Waterbury and VTrans to provide this dedicated website for information on transportation construction plans and timelines for the Route 100 Rehabilitation project between Waterbury and Stowe, and the Main Street Reconstruction project in downtown Waterbury.
-We are here to help during this transition of making our roadways and community a better, safer, more inviting place to live, work and play.
+The Town of Waterbury worked in partnership with Revitalizing Waterbury and VTrans to provide this dedicated website for information on transportation construction plans and timelines for Waterbury's Main Street Reconstruction project.
+We are so happy to see the finished results from making our roadways and community a better, safer, more inviting place to live, work and play.

 Main Street Reconstruction

 Quick FactsStart: April 2019 End: Fall 2021